 Freezing Embryos – Vitrification

 Survival of the embryos is not 100%, but the techniques are designed to maximize the survival of the embryos.
-Currently, embryos frozen at earlier stages tend to have a higher survival rate than embryos frozen at later stages (day 3, day 5, and day 6).
-Once the embryos are frozen they do not have a known shelf life and do not deteriorate over time.
-Pregnancies have been reported from embryos stored over 16 years.
-The embryos chances of resulting in a pregnancy are based on the patients age when they are frozen and not when they are transferred.
+Once the embryos are frozen they do not have a fixed shelf life and do not deteriorate over time.
+Pregnancies have been reported from embryos stored over 20 years.
+The chances of frozen embryos resulting in a pregnancy are based on the patients age when the embryos are frozen and not when they are transferred.
 The survival of embryos after freezing is actually quite high.
+Currently we have a 95% survival and recovery rate of frozen embryos using the vitrification technique.
 Poor quality eggs and poor quality embryos have a lower rate of survival, but in general, most embryos will survive the thawing process.